Fructose: structure, food sources, metabolism & health impact

 Cyclization of Fructose

-Epimers differing only in the configuration of the hemiketal carbon are called alpha-anomer and beta-anomer, and the hemiketal carbon becomes the anomeric carbon or anomeric center.
+Epimers differing only in the configuration of the hemiketal carbon are called the alpha-anomer and the beta-anomer and the hemiketal carbon becomes the anomeric carbon or center.

 Sweetness

-In crystalline form, only beta-D-fructopyranose is present.
-This is the anomer responsible for the sweetness of the monosaccharide, and is twice as sweet as sucrose, which is made up of alpha-D-glucose, in pyranose form, and beta-D-fructose, in furanose form.
+In crystalline form, only β-D-fructopyranose is present.
+This is the anomer responsible for the sweetness of the monosaccharide, and is twice as sweet as sucrose, which which consists of α-D-glucose, in pyranose form, and β-D-fructose, in furanose form.

-When it is dissolved in solution, the sweetness varies according to solution temperature.
-In fact, once dissolved, the four anomers are present, of which alpha-D-fructopyranose is present in trace amount.[24]
+When it is dissolved in solution, the sweetness varies according to the temperature of the solution.
+In fact, once dissolved, all four anomers are present, although α-D-fructopyranose is only found in trace amounts.[3]

 Structural formulas, drawn in Haworth projections, of fructose isomers